kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

     stabilizationWindowSeconds: 30
 ```

 Figuring out autoscaling with HorizontalPodAutoscalers can be one of the more challening tasks.
 Choosing which resources to look at and when to scale is not easy.
-In our case we only at, and stress the CPU.
+In our case, we only stress the CPU.
 But your applications may need to scale based on, and take into consideration, a number of resources e.g. network, disk or memory.

 <exercise name='Exercise 3.08: Project v1.5'>